Click plan to view in Google Maps

 as a full-blown stream at the eastern side

-passing under Newtown Road at the corner of
+passing under Newtown Rd at the corner of

-Matlack Lane, eventually joining Ithan Creek to the east of Sproul Road.
+Matlack Lane, eventually joining Ithan Creek to the east of Sproul Rd.

 Earlier the locals tried to fill the creek in by using it as the dumping